PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 Auditing means comparing what a system says it does with what it actually does.

-Reviewing processes.
+- Reviewing processes.

-Looking for deviations.
+- Looking for deviations.

-Detecting inconsistencies.
+- Detecting inconsistencies.

-Checking traceability.
+- Checking traceability.

-Identifying design failures.
+- Identifying design failures.

-Separating what is declared from what is executed.
+- Separating what is declared from what is executed.

-Locating where the chain breaks.
+- Locating where the chain breaks.

-Requiring a structure that claims to fulfil a function to demonstrate that it actually does so.
+- Requiring a structure that claims to fulfil a function to demonstrate that it actually does so.

-what the system promises
+- what the system promises;

-what function it claims to fulfil
+- what function it claims to fulfil;

-what procedure it says it follows
+- what procedure it says it follows;

-what actually happens
+- what actually happens;

-where the deviation appears
+- where the deviation appears;

-which part fails
+- which part fails;

-who bears the cost
+- who bears the cost;

-what evidence exists
+- what evidence exists;

-what mechanism allowed the error
+- what mechanism allowed the error;

-why the system did not correct itself
+- why the system did not correct itself.

 When someone works for years under standards of maximum quality, they develop a particular sensitivity to cracks.